- Experimental 1070nm Intranasal Stimulation Proof-of-Concept Study

-This MedCram video presents a recently published clinical trial showing that direct PBM stimulation to the chest produced highly significant improvement in subjects with COVID 19 symptoms.
-This pilot project will utilize many of the same dependent measures and endpoints and using the intranasal delivery system instead of the vest.
+MedCram discussed a recently published clinical trial (https://youtu.be/ZdiUnmpOgqE) showing that direct PBM stimulation to the chest produced highly significant improvement in subjects with COVID-19 symptoms.
+This pilot project will utilize many of the same dependent measures and endpoints and use the intranasal delivery system instead of the vest.

 Given the primary entry point for COVID is through the nose, this would then be the most useful location for mitigation.
 Killing the virus at this point may reduce infectivity and symptom severity.
 We know the entire body's blood supply passes through our face every 4 minutes.
 PBM stimulation through the nasal cavity would irradiate all free-floating mitochondria in the blood and then be available throughout the body including the brain.

-Users of this device will be enrolled as subjects in an ongoing open-label aggregated case series protocol and will be required to monitor and share specific health information including heart and respiration rates during and after using the device.
-This project will be conducted under the auspices of the Quietmind Foundation (QMF) and monitored by the QMF Institutional Review Board.
+Users of this device are being enrolled as subjects in an ongoing open-label, uncontrolled, aggregated case series protocol.
+Clinical assessments will include Quantitative EEG, heart rate variability, pulse oximetry, and respiration rates as well as COVID-19 virus detectability before using the device and over 2 months of regular device usage.
+This project is being conducted under the auspices of the Quietmind Foundation (QMF) and monitored by QMF's Institutional Review Board.

 Question regarding enrollment, please contact the study coordinator,